-James Howitt is a doctor who performs Work Capability Assessments and a CMF Associate Staff Worker in Essex James Howitt offers some online suggestions
+James Howitt is a doctor who performs Work Capability Assessments and a CMF Associate Staff Worker in Essex bethinking.org Written and recorded material from UCCF, helping to answer the difficult questions of life, faith and the Bible that Christians may be asking (or be asked).

-cmf.org.uk

-A collection of Christian Medical Fellowship resources to advise Christian doctors, nurses, midwives and students, in addition to articles and upcoming events.

-uccf:thechristianunions

-uccf.org.uk

-Universities and Colleges Christian Fellowship (UCCF) is the umbrella body for Christian Unions.
+■ uccf.org.uk Universities and Colleges Christian Fellowship (UCCF) is the umbrella body for Christian Unions.
 They provide resources for students reading the Bible who want to share their faith with their friends and peers, and lots more besides.

-bethinking

-bethinking.org

-Written and recorded material from UCCF, helping to answer the difficult questions of life, faith and the Bible that Christians may be asking (or be asked).

-RZIM

-rzim.org

-'Difficult questions.
+rzim.org 'Difficult questions.
 Thoughtful answers.'
 A collection of talks and resources to aid reasoning for justification by faith when looking at challenging questions and topics.

-fusionmovement.org

-Fusion supports Christians at universities in finding churches in their local area and in developing student ministry and mission on campuses across the UK.
+fusionmovement.org Fusion supports Christians at universities in finding churches in their local area and in developing student ministry and mission on campuses across the UK.

-¥₭ desiringGod

-desiringgod.org

-From the ministry of John Piper, 'desiring God' aims to provide information, news and resources to guide people towards God and the joy of fellowship with Christ.
+desiringgod.org From the ministry of John Piper, 'desiring God' aims to provide information, news and resources to guide people towards God and the joy of fellowship with Christ.

-L'Abri ideas library

-ı labri-ideas-library.org

-L'Abri is a Christian community with centres around the world.
+labri-ideas-library.org L'Abri is a Christian community with centres around the world.
 Their ideas library aims to provide answers about the reality and relevance of the Christian faith in today's societal contexts.

-CHRISTIAN TODAY

-christiantoday.com

-An independent UK Christian news body, providing news, commentary and analysis on the global church and religious affairs.
+christiantoday.com An independent UK Christian news body, providing news, commentary and analysis on the global church and religious affairs.

+christiansinsport.org.uk

-christiansinsport.org.uk With groups in most universities, 'Christians in Sport' aim to support students at all levels of participation with resources and local connections. top ten tips for surviving medical school most are applicable to any undergraduate student!
+With groups in most universities, 'Christians in Sport' aim to support students at all levels of participation with resources and local connections.

+ISSUE 49:3 17

+top ten tips for surviving medical school

+most are applicable to any undergraduate student!